mdeniz/marcus_bikes/README.md

 ![Categories Admin index](doc/assets/admin_categories_index.png)

+#### See category details

-If Marcus shows a Category details page it will look like this, also shows the related categories and products if any:
+If Marcus shows a Category details page it will look like this, also shows the related categories and products if any inside tabs:

 ![Categories Admin show](doc/assets/admin_categories_show.png)

+#### Edit a category

 If Marcus edits a Category the form will look like this:

 ![Categories Admin edit](doc/assets/admin_categories_edit.png)

+#### Create a category

 And if he wants to add a new one it will look empty like this: